magento/merchdocs/src/catalog/product-gift-options.md

 ## Gift message

-The default Magento 2 allows the customers to add a personalized gift message to their orders and products during the checkout process.
+By default, Commerce allows the customers to add a personalized gift message to their orders and products during the checkout process.

-The admin can facilitate the customers with the same using the method to enable _gift message_ in Magento 2 store.
-To Enable Gift Message in Magento 2 do the following:
+You can provide this feature to customers by enabling _gift message_ for your store:

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.